MicrosoftLearning/AI-102-AIEngineer/Instructions/14-qna-maker.md

 1. At the top right of the page, click **Save and train** to train your knowledge base.
 2. After training has completed, click **&larr; Test** to open the test pane.
 3. In the test pane, at the bottom enter the message *Hello*.
 A suitable response should be returned.
-4. In the test pane, at the bottom enter the message *What is a learning path?*.
+4. In the test pane, at the bottom enter the message *What is Microsoft Learn?*.
 An appropriate response from the FAQ should be returned.
 5. Enter the message *That makes me happy!* An appropriate chit-chat response should be returned.
 6. Enter the message *Tell me about certification*.
 The answer you created should be returned along with a follow-up prompt button.
 7. Select the **Learn more about certification** follow-up button.
 The follow-up answer with a link to the certification page should be returned.